amirziai/flatten/README.md

 # flatten_json
 Flattens JSON objects in Python. ```flatten_json``` flattens the hierarchy in your object which can be useful if you want to force your objects into a table.
+Can also normalize your JSON objects, so all objects use the same separator, and all are flattened, or unflattened.

 ### Installation
 ```